 Knowing when to prune your rose so that it displays flowers is as important as knowing how to prune the rose.

-For roses that repeat flower, regular dead heading throughout the season and pruning branches in the Winter ensures a tidy rose bush and prevents cutting off any developing flower buds or wood that will host the flowers the following year.
+For roses that repeat flower, regular deadheading throughout the season and pruning branches in the Winter ensures a tidy rose bush and prevents cutting off any developing flower buds or wood that will host the flowers the following year.

 For rose varieties that flower just once in the year carry out the annual prune after the bush has finished flowering in the late summer.